FREQUENTLY ASKED QUESTIONS:

 3. How long does it take to get a frame repaired?

-It normally takes two to three weeks from the time we begin work on a bike to the time that it leaves.
-Racers in the NYC area might race and crash one weekend and have their bike back to race the following weekend.
+Currently, it's taking about four weeks from the time a bike arrives at our shop to the time that it leaves.
+When expedited, racers in the NYC area might race and crash one weekend and have their bike back to race the following weekend.
 Sometimes, we get a little backed up.
 Recently, a customer showed up with six frames in his trunk along with a carbon wheel.
 It took us a little longer to work our way through that job.

 4. How do I know if my bike can be repaired?